Indicative/Indicative-Java/README.md

 Sample usage:

-    // Replace the String below with your project's API key.
-You can find yours by
-    // logging in at indicative.com and navigating to the Project Settings page. private static final String API_KEY = "Your-Api-Key-Goes-Here";
+    // First, call the Indicative class's apiKey() method and pass in your API key,
+    // which you can find on the Project Settings page.
+You'll only have to do this once.
+    Indicative.apiKey("My Key");

-    // Record events with a single line of code Indicative.event("Registration").uniqueId("user47").addProperty("name","value").done();
+    // Then record events with a single line of code.
+    Indicative.event("Registration").uniqueId("user47").addProperty("name","value").done();

 You should modify and extend this class to your heart's content.
 If you make any changes please send a pull request!